ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 ### Frege Structures

-[Kahle](#KahleFSU) presents Frege structures formulated as "a truth theory over applicative theories".
+In [a paper](#KahleFSU) about adding universes to Frege structures, Reinhard Kahle presents Frege structures formulated as "a truth theory over applicative theories".
 That is, a logic for reasoning about [[combinatory logic|combinators]], plus a truth predicate.
 (Supposedly, Frege structures were not originally formulated that way.)

 This formulation based on a truth predicate is a close analogue of the formulation of CompLF in a HOAS logical framework.